FamilySearch/gedcomx-rs/specifications/rs-specification.md

 to accommodate the requirements of a web-based application.
 The states of the application are identified and the transitions between the application states are defined.

+A genealogical application that conforms to this specification uses the Hypertext Transfer Protocol (HTTP) to accept requests from and provide responses to client applications.
+This specification leverages the concepts and principles defined by HTTP to describe how a client can expect to interact with a conforming genealogical application.

 ## 1.1 Identifier, Version, and Dependencies

 The identifier for this specification is: